.png)

 The switch itself is less disruptive than most teams expect.
 Most start by rebuilding their highest-traffic Pendo Guides as Appcues Flows - which typically takes days, not weeks, because there's no CSS to troubleshoot.
 From there, teams expand into cross-channel Workflows and advanced user segmentation that Pendo couldn't support.

 Contact sales for pricing.
-Appcues pricing reflects the scope of cross-channel engagement programs across awareness, adoption, and engagement.
+Appcues uses all-inclusive pricing with no hidden costs - full platform power from day one.
 For teams already paying for separate product analytics tools, Appcues offers stronger value than Pendo by focusing investment on engagement rather than bundled analytics you don't need.
+No surprise add-ons, no feature gating behind enterprise tiers.

 Best for: SaaS and technology companies that need behavior-based engagement across web and mobile and want marketing and CX to move fast without engineering dependency.